Financial-Times/origami/README.md

 **Note: Including fonts**

-By default, when silent mode is set to `false`, o-typography will download the FT webfonts.
-To suppress this use `$o-typography-load-fonts`
+By default, when silent mode is set to `false`, o-typography will download the FT webfonts - font styles will be output so they can be [loaded progressively](#progressive-loading-web-fonts).
+To suppress this use `$o-typography-load-fonts`:

 ```sass
 $o-typography-is-silent: false;